M4rdc0re/TartarusHall/README.md

 * API Hashing using CRC32
 * Indirect syscalls, utilizing HellHall with ROP gadgets (for the unhooking part).
 * DLL unhooking from \KnwonDlls\ directory, with no RWX sections.
-* XOR payload encryption
+* RC4 payload encryption
+* Brute forcing the decryption key
 * No CRT library imports

 ### Usage
 * Hasher to calculate syscall hashes
+* ProtectedKey to generate a encrypted key
-* XOR to encrypt payload
+* KeyGuard to encrypt payload

 ### Credits
 * Maldev Academy (https://maldevacademy.com/)